 Foothills Family Resources provides all the amenities of a modern office space at no expense to our partners.
 In return, our partners provide the following services to the residents of Travelers Rest, Slater, Marietta and Cleveland, South Carolina.

 Department of Health WIC Services: Provides nutrition education for low-income pregnant, breastfeeding and non-breastfeeding postpartum women along with infants and children up to age five who are found to be at nutritional risk.
-To schedule an appoint you must contact WIC at (800)868-0404
+To schedule an appointment you must contact WIC at (864) 372-3260 and ask to be seen in the Slater office.
+(1st, 3rd, 4th, 5th Tuesdays of the month)

 Foothills Family Resources: Building Administration/Maintenance; Medicaid/SNAP applications; Rent/Utility/Medication assistance; Center for Working Families: Works to move participants from crisis to self-sufficiency via job training, financial counseling and resume/soft skills development.

 Greenville County Human Relations Commission: Provides HUD-approved housing, financial literacy and credit repair.
-All Center for Working Families participants receive training in financial management to include budgeting, credit repair and capital purchases.
+Works specifically with Center for Working Families participants with financial management to include budgeting, credit rebuilding and capital purchases.

 Greenville County School District Lifelong Learning: Provides classroom instruction to prepare students to take the GED and WorkKeys certifications

 Greenville Mental Health: Provides quality Mental Health Services to adults, children, adolescents, and their families.
-Please call (864) 241-1040 to schedule an appointment.
+Please call (864) 241-1040 to schedule an appointment and request to be seen at the Slater office.

 The Commodity Supplemental Food Program* (Senior Boxes): Works to improve the health of participants by supplementing their diets with nutritious USDA commodity foods.
 Programming occurs monthly on the third Friday after the third Thursday 10:00am to 11:00am.
 Please call (864) 836-1100 for details on registering.
 Who can receive these foods?
 Individuals over age 60 who are income and residency eligible.